World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 My hypnotherapist assigned me the homework of taking small steps with girls I really am attracted to, regardless of political correctness; in the dreams I did socialize a lot and accepted my sexual feelings more freely--less afraid I'm bizarre or too fragile to get involved with anyone.

-TV show?
-Young man with a Navy crewcut and a hero's jaw returns to his hometown.
+A TV show.
+A young man with a heroic jaw and a Navy crewcut returns to his hometown.
 He thinks he's outgrown it, can handle any tricks they try to pull.
-In a bar, cute girl comes up and says "Hi."
+In a bar, a cute girl comes up and says "Hi."
 He looks pleased but a bit blank.
 She asks "Don't you remember me?"
 Recognition seeps into his eyes--but he still can't dredge up her name.
 "We had fun last summer, just before you left for the Academy."

-"Oh, yeah."
-She gradually slides conversation around toward a problem she now has, as a girl friend of hers drifts up and joins them.
+She gradually slides the conversation around toward a problem she now has, as a girl friend of hers drifts up and joins them.
 Once her reinforcements are in place, she attacks.
 "You're responsible for my problem."

 "Me?
 How?"